Joseph Staten: Bungie

+Staten presents Halo 3: ODST during Microsoft’s Xbox 360 media briefing at E3 2009.

 Staten's former role at Bungie was director of cinematics and was responsible for the in-game movies for Bungie's Halo: Combat Evolved, Halo 2, and Halo 3.
 Work on the games at "crunch time" involved 80-hour weeks and stretches without sleep maxing out at 72 hours.
 Staten worked alongside three other staff writers at Bungie, each with their own separate role: Frank O'Connor developed Halo 3s combat dialogue, Rob McLees focused on Halo canon and working with licensing partners, and Staten developed the cinematics and missions scripts.
 Staten said in an interview that he considered it challenging to write for the games, as "first person shooters [are] all about writing 'between the bullets'"—relating plot information to the players in between action sequences.
 "You need to be efficient and clever to give players the story—the context—they need.
 But you don't want to push too hard or they'll reject it."
 During his work on the games he read science fiction works by Iain Banks, Robert A. Heinlein, and Vernor Vinge.
 In addition to his writing contributions, Staten lends his voice to small aliens known as Grunts in all three video games.

 Though previous Halo novels had been written by professional writers like Eric Nylund and William C. Dietz, publisher Tor Books chose Staten to write the fifth Halo novelization, Halo: Contact Harvest.
 Editor Eric Raab noted in the book's press release that "who better to tell the tale" of humanity's encounter with the antagonistic alien Covenant than Staten, who had "intimate knowledge" of the series' story.
 The novel is an ensemble piece, with the action being narrated from both human and alien viewpoints; the work of Staten's favorite science-fiction authors helped teach him the importance of honing a "strong, consistent voice".
 Staten found that writing compelling action involved slowing things down, paradoxically the opposite of the fast-paced gameplay of a Halo title.
 He considered the book the perfect way to elaborate on the Halo story without stripping it down for a video game, and flesh out the character of Avery Johnson more than the games had allowed.